dotnet/AspNetCore.Docs/aspnetcore/security/authentication/google-logins.md

 ![image](sociallogins/_static/Done.PNG)

 > [!NOTE]
 > If instead you receive a `403 (Forbidden)` error page from your own app when running in development mode (or break into the debugger with the same error), ensure that **Google+ API** has been enabled in the **API Manager Library** by following the steps listed [earlier in this section](#enable-googleplus).
-If the login doesn't work and you aren't getting any errors, switch to development mode to make the issue easier to debug.
+If the sign in doesn't work and you aren't getting any errors, switch to development mode to make the issue easier to debug.

 ## Next steps